mrakgr/Trading-Journal/journal_2025.md

 Oh, it's for data that's live.
 He says that delayed data is cheaper.

 5:55pm.
 The idea to build these insider trading bots for prediction markets is interesting.
-I think I posted some vids on that yesterday.
+I think I posted some vids on that yesterday, but didn't take it seriously.

 This is actually a 10/10 video.
 He pretty much spells it out for me how to get high alpha.
 Something to do if both the job and the trade bot don't pan out.